 - The Annex (San Pablo & Panama) Adjacent to the El Cerrito Natural Grocery Store – find prepared food and coffee here.
 Stop by for a hot breakfast or grab a slice of pizza and make your own salad for lunch.
 Plenty of seating, and since it’s already prepared, it’s super fast!

-- El Cerrito Plaza (San Pablo & Carlson) Lots of quick places to grab a bite – Panda Express, Jamba Juice, Rubio's, Chipotle and Starbucks.
-Plus, it's the home of a Trader Joe's – arguably the best grocery store around.
+- El Cerrito Plaza (San Pablo & Carlson) Lots of quick places to grab a bite – Panda Express, Jamba Juice, Wingstop, Chipotle, Starbucks, etc. Plus, it’s the home of a Trader Joe’s – arguably the best grocery store around.

 - Well Grounded (Stockton & Norvell) Cute little coffee shop on Stockton Avenue with tasty bagel sandwiches.
 So good!
 They even have a few tables outside for sitting.